All Episodes

 If we don't do what we're supposed to do, then as you see automatically time and time again, we die.

-Now you said that the man pointed the police that pointed a weapon at him, which we haven't seen the video, but all they came out and said is he had a gun.
+Now, you said that the man pointed to the police, that pointed a weapon at him, which we haven't seen the video, but all they came out and said is he had a gun.

 Vivian, there's a charge with that.

-And I just want to read this to you know, but the but the problem is a political.
+And I just want to read this to you.

 You hold on a second.

-A police officer ha has a right to go home to his family.
+A police officer has a right to go home to his family.

-And you point a gun at a cop and you're gonna get shot.
+And you point a gun at a cop and you're going to get shot.

-that's just a rule in life i have to comment on this real quick i was a little girl growing up i knew at seven eight nine years old though my father went out to pull a double or sometimes a triple shift There was always a risk that my father was not coming home because some entitled, spoiled, ignorant brat who didn't want to follow a simple police order would have the balls to point a weapon at my father and fire it because he had zero respect for authority.
+I knew at seven, eight, nine years old that when my father went out to pull a double or sometimes a triple shift, there was always a risk that my father was not coming home because some entitled, spoiled, ignorant brat who didn't want to follow a simple police order would have the balls to point a weapon at my father and fire it because he had zero respect for authority.

 And quite frankly, I'm sick of it.